Table Of Contents

 If you have pets, it’s generally recommended that you remove them from the property during the time of the open house.
-Take your dog to doggie daycare, ask the neighbor to watch your cat, take your pet for a long drive or walk, or visit a friend that loves you pet and would be happy to have them in their home for a few hours.
-The new owner may not be a pet lover so it’s recommended that you remove pet bedding and bowls (or make sure they’re clean and odor-free), clean the litter box, and make sure there are no “deposits” in the yard.
+Take your dog to doggy daycare, ask the neighbor to watch your cat, take your pet for a long drive or walk, or visit a friend that loves your pet and would be happy to have them in their home for a few hours.
+Visitors may not be a pet lovers so it’s recommended that you remove pet bedding and bowls (or make sure they’re clean and odor-free), clean the litter box, and make sure there are no “deposits” in the yard.
 Whether visitors are pet lovers or not, all of these actions will lead to a better experience and first impression.

 Although it’s tempting to light scented candles and bake cookies to create a warm and homey environment, ask your agent for their input.
 Sometimes visitors perceive these fragrances as a way to mask unpleasant odors.

 At the end of the open house, your agent will share visitor feedback.
-The more engaging the agent, the more feedback they will likely have.
+The more engaging the agent, the more feedback they will likely receive.
 Visitor feedback may lead you to make an improvement.
 For example, if a potential buyer says that the basement has a bad smell, you could work to correct the issue before the next open house or showing.
 Positive feedback might include how beautiful the landscaping is.
-Consider feedback as constructive criticism and work it in your favor to improve the chance of selling your home quickly.
+Feedback and constructive criticism should be used to make your home more appealing to buyers and increase your chances of selling your home quickly.

 A showing is similar to an open house but your agent will show the house to only one person or a family.
 Showings can come up at the last minute so you’ll need to be flexible with your schedule.
-Talk to your agent about your schedule and what times work best for your.
+Talk to your agent about what times work best for you.
 For example, if you work overnight shifts, it would be best to show your home in late afternoon or in the evening.

 You’ll want to keep your home in show-ready condition so you’re not running around at the last minute putting laundry away, doing the dishes, and making the beds.
 Daily touch-ups are best when you have your home on the market.